plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.2 Rôle Assignment

-A Rôle may control assignments into another Rôle as a Domain.
-Anyone filling a Rôle with such a Domain may assign people to fill the target Rôle or remove people from that Rôle at any time.
+A Rôle may control assignments into another Rôle as a Domaine.
+Anyone filling a Rôle with such a Domaine may assign people to fill the target Rôle or remove people from that Rôle at any time.
 Anyone so assigned becomes the ***"Rôle Lead"*** for that Rôle.
 When a Rôle is unfilled, the Rôle Leads of the assigning Rôle are automatically considered the Rôle Leads of the unfilled Rôle as well.

 #### 1.2.1 Eligibility